chatid/chatid-mdwiki/chatbar/implementation.md

 * Add calls to action (CTAs)
 * Populate the Experts List

-Chatbar creates a single global variable (`CID`), which exposes a [public API](public-api-overview.md).
+Both can be accomplished using Chatbar's [public API](public-api-overview.md).
 Add the following API calls so you may begin chatting with the Echo, the friendly ChatID Robot:

 ```javascript
 CID.q.push(['addChatId', 'chatid.echo']);